ibm-cloud-docs/vpc/hub-spoke-model.md

 Before you begin, review [DNS sharing planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations&interface=ui).
 {: important}

+[Select availability]{: tag-green}

+In addition to the hub-based DNS sharing model, you can now [create local-access VPEs in DNS-shared VPCs](/docs/vpc?topic=vpc-create-local-access-vpe&interface=ui).
+Local-access VPEs provide private, local connectivity to supported IBM Cloud services without routing traffic through the hub VPC.
+Currently, this capability is supported only for IBM Cloud Object Storage.
+{: attention}

 General steps to configure DNS sharing for VPE gateways are as follows: